kudobuilder/kudo/keps/0033-structured-parameters.md

     password: "some password"
 ```

-TODO: Extend when exactly this should happen and in which part of the code
+This Conversion happens when the `upgrade` plan is executed.
+KUDO traverses the parameter definition and for every encountered `flatListName` looks up the referenced parameter value in the old `Instance` to build the new parameter value structure.

 ## Resources